 University of Toronto

 The University of Toronto, located in Ontario, offers BScN and MSN programs and is renowned for its world-class research facilities and comprehensive clinical training opportunities.
-Students benefit from a rigorous curriculum that combines theoretical knowledge with extensive practical experience, preparing them for successful careers in various healthcare settings.
+Students also benefit from a rigorous curriculum that combines theoretical knowledge with extensive practical experience, preparing them for successful careers in various healthcare settings.

 University of British Columbia (UBC)